01 April 2011

 Conclusions: The clinical characteristics of the new influenza virus appear to be mild and to resemble those of common influenza-like illnesses (ILI).
 The patients who tested positive for the H1N1 virus were younger and had an increased percentage of monocytes compared to the H1N1-negative patients.

-Keywords: Middle Aged, Prospective Studies, Male, Influenza, Human - virology, Influenza A Virus, H1N1 Subtype - physiology, young adult
+Keywords: Prospective Studies, Influenza, Human - virology, Influenza A Virus, H1N1 Subtype - physiology, young adult

 01 June 2023 : EditorialEditorial: Infectious Disease Surveillance Using Artificial Intelligence (AI) and its Role in Epidemic and Pandemic Preparedness

 08 Jun 2023 : Clinical ResearchRisk Factors for New Vertebral Compression Fracture After Percutaneous Vertebral Augmentation: A Retrospect...